ruchitachandhok/sei-flex-49/w07/d2/ejs.md

 #### Question: What is the difference between a javascript statement, and a javascript expression, and what are some examples?

-Answer:
+One Answer: expressions are values, statements are instructions not hard values.
-- a javascript statement <strong>does</strong> something (eg., declare a variable, a looping statement which "does" something a few times, an "if" statement which does something based on some condition, a function definition which defines a function)
+- a javascript expression <strong>is</strong> or evaluates to a hard value (ie., it evaluates to <strong>a single value</strong>.
+Examples: the number 5, the value 5+5, the string value "hello", or a function call like getRandomNumber() that returns a number
-- a javascript expression <strong>is</strong> something (ie., it evaluates to <strong>a single value</strong>.
-Examples: the number 5, the value 5+5, the value "hello", a function call like getRandomNumber() if it returns a number
+- a javascript statement is an instruction / a sentence / a verb that is not a single hard value., (eg., let x = 5 is not an expression but it's an instruction to the computer to declare a variable.
+A looping statement which "does" something a few times is not a hard value: it's a set of commands.
+An "if" statement which does something based on some condition isn't a hard value but a command.
+A function definition which defines a function )

 More examples: